rumpapl/advance-topics/README.md

 2. **Switch to the Branch:**

-   - Change to the `email-service-ap` branch:
+   - Change to the `email-service-app` branch:

      ```bash
      git checkout email-service-app